franknmungai/react-hackathon/docs/15-wrapping-up.md

 We would like to show some messages to the player on certain events e.g the welcome message we receive from the server when a user joins the game, alert them when their opponent joins the game, alert them when its their turn to make a move and anytime we receive the `message` event from the webserver.
 We will display messages within a [Snackbar](https://bit.dev/mui-org/material-ui/snackbar/) component.
 A snackbar is a small non-distractive dialog mostly at the bottom of the screen.

-Let's install s snackbar from [bit.dev] which is a registry of components for both React and other frameworks.
+Let's install a snackbar from [bit.dev](https://bit.dev/) which is a registry of components for both React and other frameworks.

 ```
 npm i @bit/mui-org.material-ui.snackbar